madsnedergaard/semantic-release-codeship-example/README.md

 An example of using [`semantic-release`](https://github.com/semantic-release/semantic-release) to automatically publish a module from [Codeship](https://codeship.com) to NPM.

-An example node module that is automatically released to NPM via Code when new commits are made to the master branch.

 # Set up

 _Note: if you want to try this for yourself, you must first clone/fork the